The 20 Best Beaches Near Orlando for Families

 The Canaveral National Seashore is only 66 miles from Orlando.
 A quick one-hour drive will have your family walking along this sandy shoreline.

-You must purchase a parking pass when your family arrives at the Canaveral National Seashore.
+When your family arrives at the Canaveral National Seashore, you must purchase a parking pass.
 The passes can be purchased at either the Playalinda Beach entrance or the Apollo Beach entrance.

 St. Augustine Beach